AkshaySangale25/Resume_Builder_Project/README.md

 - Created a deployment link on https://658d58f86b80c8a49e9a7d2d--monumental-dragon-baffb3.netlify.app/ for easy access to the app

-- Provided a demo link on (linkofdemo) for a visual demonstration of the app
+- Provided a demo link on (https://drive.google.com/file/d/16HlmjjWaJbezIUkOf4W7b1m9UH2XQbpu/view?usp=sharing) for a visual demonstration of the app

 - Utilized npm installation for easy setup of the Resume_Builder_Project